 An Example of the WACC at Work

-For a good look at a company’s weighted average cost of capital, let’s say ABC Company has an annual return of 15% and an average cost of 5% annually to pay for operations.
+As an example of the WACC at work, let’s look at a company’s weighted average cost of capital – let’s say ABC Company has an annual return of 15% and an average cost of 5% annually to pay for operations.
 That dynamic represents a 10% profit on its investment in the company.

 From an investor’s viewpoint, that same profit scenario represents 10 cents of every dollar invested in the company.
 That’s 10 cents of capital a business can use to either invest back into the company or can be used to pay down company debt.